Kingston MA Homes & Real Estate

 Kingston is a great spot for walking trails–perhaps to get your dog some exercise or just to enjoy nature.
 Bay Farm trails wind around a large field that opens up to a view of Kingston Bay.
 The nearly 250-acre Cranberry Watershed Preserve features sandy hiking trails and unused cranberry bogs and connects to Howard Brook Reservoir and Pine Brook Reservoir.

 Back toward the center of town, Main Street, Green Street, and Summer Street create a triangle with many historical sites including prominent homes, cemeteries, a World War I monument, and other public buildings.
 Convenient sidewalks in this area make it ideal for pedestrians to stroll and take stock of the history.

-Speaking of history... the Major John Bradford Homestead, located on Landing Road in Kingston, was built by and home to the grandson of Deputy Governor William Bradford, a Major in King Philip’s War.
+Speaking of history, the Major John Bradford Homestead which is located on Landing Road in Kingston, was built by and home to the grandson of Deputy Governor William Bradford who was a Major in King Philip’s War.
 This battle between indigenous peoples and colonists over the land and its resources was fought partially in Kingston.
 The Jones River Village Historical Society owns and operates the house as a historic museum today.